tytydraco/yessleep/out/My_landlord_is_missing_and_after_reading_his_diary_I_realized_I_was_in_danger_Pt_3.md

 "Oh... thanks."

 I didn't like the way he was so nonchalant.
-I had every reason to be scared.
-He expected me to react this way, but his friendliness was making me feel insane.

 Didn't he burn me, didn't he somehow trap me in his room, didn't he strangle me?
-Those were “‘punishments’” for my disobedience.
-And didn't he say those punishments were just beginning?

 Was it better to simply comply with everything he asked me to do or go rogue?

 I hadn't noticed he had moved but now he was behind me, face a whisper away from my ear.